Get

 crying-cat_Shutterstock_arvitalyaart

-Ask any cat owner if they believe that their cat is capable of feeling emotions, and you’ll likely be met by a resounding yes.
-Anyone who’s spent time around cats can quickly realize that our feline friends are indeed capable of feeling a wide range of emotions, and there’s science to back us up!
+Ask any cat owner if they believe that their cat is capable of feeling emotions, and you’ll likely be met with a resounding yes.
+Anyone who’s spent time around cats can quickly realize that our feline friends are indeed capable of feeling a wide range of emotions, and there is science to back us up!

 But do cats cry when they’re sad?
-The short answer is no, not really.
-If you’re getting the sense that your cat is sad and they also have watery eyes, these are probably separate issues.
+The short answer is no, cats don’t really cry when they’re sad.
+If you are getting the sense that your cat is sad and they also have watery eyes, these are probably separate issues.

 Let’s take a closer look.